 where elements $\{h_n\}^N_{n=1}$ belong to an arbitrary ring $\bbK$.
 By construction, \eqref{eq:hankel_def} defines a one-to-one map $\calH_F: \bbK^{N} \to \bbK^{F\times G}$ such that $\bfH = \calH_F(\bfh)$ where $\bfh = [h_1, \ldots, h_N]^\top$.
 For Hankel matrices over a field, the following result is classical. \begin{theorem}[see e.g., {\cite[Corollary~5.1]{heinig_algebraic_2013}} or {\cite[Lemma~3.1]{gillard_hankel_2022}}] Let $\bbK = \bbR$ or $\bbC$ and let $\bfH\in\bbK^{F\times G}$ be a Hankel matrix.
 Then, there exists an integer $S\leq \left\lfloor\frac{F+G}2\right\rfloor$ such that $\rank(\bfH) = \min(F,G,S)$. \end{theorem} This result exists in different forms, see for instance \cite[Theorem 4]{al_hankel_2017}.
 In particular, it is central for computational methods relying on low-rank properties of Hankel matrices, such as Hankel structured low-rank approximation \cite{gillard_hankel_2022} or singular spectrum analysis \cite{golyandina_analysis_2001}.

 Up to our knowledge, there is no equivalent to Theorem \ref{thm:hankel_field} for quaternion Hankel matrices.
 Indeed, while the study of matrices with quaternions entries has attracted a growing interest for the past decades \cite{zhang_quaternions_1997,rodman2014topics}, the use and study of Hankel matrices with quaternion entries has received little interest so far.
 This paper aims at filling this gap by extending such result to the quaternion setting.
-The main challenge lies in handling the non-commutativity of quaternion multiplication, which for example requires the distinction between left and right linearity properties (such as matrix rank).
+The main challenge lies in handling the non-commutativity of quaternion multiplication, which for example requires the distinction between left and right linearity properties (such as the matrix rank).